huderlem/porymap/docsrc/manual/scripting-capabilities.rst

 .. js:function:: utility.getMetatileLayerOrder()

-   Gets the order that metatile layers are rendered.
+   Gets the order that metatile layers are rendered by default, |describe-metatile-layer-order|.

+   If you'd like to get the metatile layer order for only the current layout, see :js:func:`map.getMetatileLayerOrder` instead.

-   :returns: array of layers.
-The bottom layer is represented as 0.
+   :returns: array of layers
    :rtype: array

 .. js:function:: utility.setMetatileLayerOrder(order)

-   Sets the order that metatile layers are rendered.
+   Sets the order that metatile layers are rendered by default, |describe-metatile-layer-order|.

+   |describe-metatile-layer-order-handling|.

+   If you'd like to set the metatile layer order for only the current layout, see :js:func:`map.setMetatileLayerOrder` instead.

-   :param order: array of layers.
-The bottom layer is represented as 0.
+   :param order: array of layers
    :type order: array

 .. js:function:: utility.getMetatileLayerOpacity()

-   Gets the opacities that metatile layers are rendered with.
+   Gets the opacities that metatile layers are rendered with by default, |describe-metatile-layer-opacity|.

+   If you'd like to get the metatile layer opacities for only the current layout, see :js:func:`map.getMetatileLayerOpacity` instead.

-   :returns: array of opacities for each layer.
-The bottom layer is the first element.
+   :returns: array of opacities for each layer
    :rtype: array

 .. js:function:: utility.setMetatileLayerOpacity(opacities)

-   Sets the opacities that metatile layers are rendered with.
+   Sets the opacities that metatile layers are rendered with by default, |describe-metatile-layer-opacity|.

+   |describe-metatile-layer-opacity-handling|.

+   If you'd like to set the metatile layer opacities for only the current layout, see :js:func:`map.setMetatileLayerOpacity` instead.

-   :param opacities: array of opacities for each layer.
-The bottom layer is the first element.
+   :param opacities: array of opacities for each layer
    :type opacities: array